zooniverse/front-end-monorepo/packages/lib-panoptes-js/docs/CONTRIBUTING.md

  ## Publishing

- TODO: write docs about publishing to NPM
+Instructions on publishing to npm can be found [here](https://github.com/zooniverse/front-end-monorepo/README.md).